 - Hydroelectric: A hydraulic turbine converts the energy of flowing water into mechanical energy.
 Then, a hydroelectric generator converts that mechanical energy into electricity.

 - about 63% of our electricity was generated via fossil fuels (coal, natural gas, petroleum, and other gases).

 - and about 17% was from renewable energy sources (Hydroelectric – 7.5%, Wind – 6.3%, and Solar – 1.3%, with the rest coming from wood, solid waste, and geothermal).

 How does electricity get to me?

 After transformers charge it up, the electrical charge moves miles across high-voltage transmission lines.
-Eventually, the transmission lines reaches an electrical substation.
+Eventually, the transmission lines reach an electrical substation.
 At the substation, other transformers lower the voltage to make it safe for the smaller “distribution” power lines.

-These distribution power lines bring the electricity to your neighborhood.
+These distribution power lines bring electricity to your neighborhood.
 From there, smaller pole-top transformers reduce the voltage again to make the power safe for your home.
 It gets to your home through the service drop….

 What’s a service drop?

 Good question!
 A service drop is the main electrical line that runs from transmission lines to the service head at your house.
 It’s called a service drop because this line is higher than your home–so the feeder line literally drops.
 From there, the electricity goes to a meter that measures how much your family uses.
 Then it passes through your main service panel, where it’s directed and distributed throughout your home.
 Breakers or fuses inside your service panel prevent your home’s electrical equipment from overloading.